syncfusion-content/blazor-docs/blazor/pivot-table/grouping-bar.md

     {
         if(args.ActionName == "Sort field" || args.ActionName == "Filter field")
         {
-          args.Cancel=true;
+          args.Cancel = true;
         }
     }

 }
 ```
-### ActionComplete
+### OnActionComplete

 The event [`OnActionComplete`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewEvents-1.html#Syncfusion_Blazor_PivotView_PivotViewEvents_1_OnActionComplete) triggers when the UI action such as as sorting, filtering, aggregation or edit calculated field, that are present in the grouping bar UI, is completed.
 This allows user to identify the current UI action being completed at runtime.
 It has the following parameters:

-* [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_DataSourceSettings): It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.
+* [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs-1.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_1_DataSourceSettings): It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.

-* [ActionName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_ActionName): It holds the name of the current action completed.
+* [ActionName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs-1.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_1_ActionName): It holds the name of the current action completed.
 The following are the UI actions and their names:

 | Action | Action Name|
 |------|-------------|